alex-kalanis/kw_storage/README.md

 ## Changes

+* 4.0 - Redefine factories and some key classes
 * 3.0 - Redefine interfaces for targets
 * 2.0 - Redefine Key-Value storing data
   * Remove formats and cache support (that should not be a problem of storage)